All the Details on The Bachelorette Season 18 Hometowns Fashion - E! Online

 Things are getting serious on this week's episode of The Bachelorette.
 Michelle Young met the families of her final four suiters, Nayte Olukoya, Joe Coleman, Brandon Jones, and Rodney Mathews.
 Michelle has made it clear that she's looking for a husband and hopes to get engaged at the end of the season, but, unfortunately some of the family members have doubts about the relationships that are forming.

 There was a lot of high stakes drama, making out, and of course, a lot of fashion moments.
 Michelle, Tayshia Adams, and Kaitlyn Bristowe have been blessing our televisions with some great looks.
 We pressed pause, took screenshots, and did the research to find the outfits from this week's episode so you don't have to.
-Keep on scrolling to see some rose-worthy styles from Saks Fifth Avenue, Cettire, SSENSE, Revolve, Saks Fifth Avenue, Bloomingdales, and Ramy Brook.
+Keep on scrolling to see some rose-worthy styles from Saks Fifth Avenue, Intermix, Cettire, SSENSE, Revolve, Net-a-Porter, Saks Fifth Avenue, FWRD, Bloomingdales, and Ramy Brook.

 The episode started out with some girl talk between Tayshia and Michelle, discussing the upcoming hometown dates.
 Tayshia wore a white tank top with a brown mini skirt for the pep talk.
 Michelle rocked a white mid-length dress.